filecoin-project/filecoin-ffi/README.md

     ; make clean \
     ; FFI_BUILD_FROM_SOURCE=1 make
 ```

+## Updating rust-fil-proofs (via rust-filecoin-proofs-api)

+If rust-fil-proofs has changed from commit X to Y and you wish to get Y into
+the filecoin-ffi project, you need to do a few things:

+1. Update the rust-filecoin-proofs-api [Cargo.toml][1] file to point to Y
+2. Run `cd rust && cargo update -p "filecoin-proofs-api"` from the root of the filecoin-ffi project
+3. After the previous step alters your Cargo.lock file, commit and push

 ## go get

 `go get` needs some additional steps in order to work as expected.